 Our proposed work will rely on the full range of datasets produced by NASA missions.
 Time series data of the IMF field vectors will of course be important, as well as speed, density, and temperature to validate model predictions.
 Additionally, remote sensing white light images will drive cone-model simulations and provide key clues about the three-dimensional structure of the ejecta, including, possibly, the orientation of the flux-rope axis.
 Heliospheric Imager data from STEREO will provide important information on the propagation and evolution of some ICMEs.
 EIT and X-ray images will provide important feedback on the quality of global model solutions and may provide "actionable" information for making predictions.
-Sigmoid structures, dimming regions, and EIT waves, for example, can be used to provide timing information during an eruption.
-On the other hand, while relevant, it is not a priori clear whether it will lead to useful information from a forecasting perspective.
-Similarly, flare data can be used as a measure of the speed of the ensuing ejecta, but it's relationship to the orientation of the ICME's magnetic field is likely tenuous.
+Sigmoid structures, dimming regions, flares, and EIT waves, for example, can be used to provide timing information during an eruption, and may, in principle, lead to a prediction scheme based on recognized patterns of features.
 Photospheric magnetic field measurements, while providing a direct measurement of the parameter we are hoping to estimate at 1 AU must undergo significant transformation before reaching the Earth.
-Although several tentative steps have been taken to relate magnetic features in the photosphere to 1 AU observations of magnetic clouds (ref), the link remains weak.
-Finally, sub-surface measurements of flows...
+The properties and evolution of such measurements, however, are crucial for advancing our predictive capabilities, including better boundary conditions for the physics-based models, but also as input into the statistical approaches, such as feature tracking and recognition.
+Although attempts have been made to relate magnetic features in the photosphere to 1 AU observations of magnetic clouds, the link, if it exists, remains weak.

-Figure 6: Ensemble-averaged (21) power spectra of B_z for each year since 1975. (a) shows the spectra for each year. (b) and (c) show the intercept and slope, respectively, for a least-squares fit to the spectra above 20 micro-Hertz.
+Figure 7: Ensemble-averaged (21) power spectra of B_z for each year since 1975. (a) shows the spectra for each year. (b) and (c) show the intercept and slope, respectively, for a least-squares fit to the spectra above 20 micro-Hertz.

-We can leverage the work by the Montana State University group, who have developed a feature recognition algorithm for SDO observations (Schuh et al., 2014).
+We will also leverage the work by the Solar Physics/Computer Science team at Montana State University (who are moving to Georgia State University), who have developed a feature recognition algorithm for SDO observations (Schuh et al., 2014), incorporating it with previously revealed associations, such the apparent threshold that a necessary requirement for the production of fast (> 800 km/s) CMEs is the presence of dimming regions (Reinard & Biesecker, 2009).
 Various combinations of different structures/phenomena can be incorporated into the pipeline we are proposing and tested for efficacy.